Kokotto3000/MelyssaAuberton_12_28122021/README.md

 ## Configuration

-- (instructions to choose between API and Mocked Data)
+- To choose between the API data or mocked data, go to src/services/SwitchService.js and change new FetchApiData() to new FetchMockedData().

 - To switch between the two available user profiles (12 or 18), the two URL are :